• FB

 Cinnamon Roll Coffee Cake with Cinnamon Cream Drizzle

 Find the recipe card at the end of the post.
-Make sure to read the content as it contains chef tips, substitution options, answers to FAQs to help you succeed the first time around!
+Make sure to read the content as it contains chef tips, substitution options, and answers to FAQs to help you succeed the first time around!

 CinnamonRollCoffeeCake4

-Next time you’re craving Cinnamon Rolls but don’t want to deal with the dough, the rolling, the proofing and all that jazz, try this.
+Next time you’re craving Cinnamon Rolls but don’t want to deal with the dough, the rolling, the proofing, and all that jazz, try this.
 It’s really, really simple and super yummy!

-Now for those that need to watch their sugar intake, I did my best to incorporate a lower sugar method.
+Now for those that need to watch their sugar intake, I did my best to incorporate a lower-sugar method.

 CinnamonRollCoffeeCake6